sysfce2/shared-mime-info/HACKING.md

 Test suite
 ----------

-You need to have xdgmime [1] checked out and compiled.
+You need to have xdgmime [1] checked out and compiled before you configure and build shared-mime-info.
 In the shared-mime-info git repository, getting xdgmime is taken care of by using a git submodule; run `git submodule update --init` after cloning the shared-mime-info repo.
 If you wish to keep the submodule automatically up to date on pull, `git config submodule.recurse true` in the shared-mime-info dir helps with that.
+To build xdgmime, `cd xdgmime/src && make` (ignore the Meson build system).

 By default, the build system will expect the xdgmime directory to be in the shared-mime-info directory. `./xdgmime/src/test-mime-data` is run against